idameitil/sdpl-utilizing-gts/README.md

 ### Prepare list of accessions for CAZy (this was not used)
 `python src/genbank-search/filter-hits.py waal 6e-23`.
 This will create the file `data/waal/genbank-search/hits-6e-23.txt`.

-### Make MSA for CAZy family (this was not used)
-Copy accession list to HPC: `scp -r data/waal/genbank-search/hits-6e-23.txt idamei@transfer.gbar.dtu.dk:/work3/idamei/waal/MSA_CAZy_family`

-To get the fasta file, run on the HPC:
-`qrsh`
-(change BLASTDB to this in `~/.bashrc`: `export BLASTDB=/work3/garryg/blast/db-`) `blastdbcmd -db genbank -entry_batch /work3/idamei/waal/MSA_CAZy_family/hits-6e-23.txt > /work3/idamei/waal/MSA_CAZy_family/hits-6e-23.fa`

-Download fasta file: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/waal/MSA_CAZy_family/hits-6e-23.fa data/waal/MSA_CAZy_family`

-Redundancy reduce: `cd-hit -i data/waal/MSA_CAZy_family/hits-6e-23.fa -o data/waal/MSA_CAZy_family/hits-6e-23-cdhit95.fa -c 0.95`

-Run mafft: `mafft  --maxiterate 1000 --localpair --leavegappyregion --thread 7 --reorder data/waal/MSA_CAZy_family/hits-6e-23-cdhit95.fa > data/waal/MSA_CAZy_family/hits-6e-23-cdhit99_mafft.fa`

-### Pymol visualization (update with new MSA)
+### Pymol visualization
-To make the pymol visualization, run: `pymol src/waal-analysis/make-pymol-visualization.py`
+To make the pymol visualization, run: `pymol src/waal-analysis/make-pymol-visualization.py [threshold]`

-To open in pymol, run `pymol data/waal/MSA_CAZy_family/pymol-visualization.pml`.
+To open in pymol, run `data/waal/final_family/pymol-visualization-[threshold].pml`.

 ## ECA-Pol